 Research

-Furloughs, Human Capital, and Productivity: Evidence from Government Shutdowns (April 2025) with Christoph Herpfer and Gonzalo Maturana
+Intrinsic Motivation, Human Capital, and Productivity: Evidence from Government Shutdowns (August 2025) with Christoph Herpfer and Gonzalo Maturana